Abibubble/ms4-lead-shot-hazard/README.md

 #### Gigs feed

 * DESCRIBE
-  * HOW WILL THIS BE DONE?
-DIRECT FEED FROM FACEBOOK?
-OR MANUAL ADDITION?
+  * HOW WILL THIS BE DONE - API FROM SONGKICK

 ![Image of feature](static/docs/img/FEATURE.png)